 Employees who may benefit from ATRC services include, but are not limited to those having difficulty with tasks such as:

-- Seeing the computer screen
+- Viewing a computer screen

 - Producing written work

 - Time management and organization

 All CSU employees are eligible to seek assistive technology supports and services through the ATRC, regardless of disability or impairment status.

 Additionally, employees who have a qualified disability as defined by Title I of the Americans with Disabilities Act may seek formal accommodations, including assistive technology, through the Office of Equal Opportunity.
 If you have questions about your eligibility, please contact our office to learn more.

 The ATRC’s service process consists of the following:

 - Referral: Employees are often referred to the ATRC by the Office of Equal Opportunity, through their respective department or unit, or through self-referral.